vPeteWalker/midway/aos_upgrade/aos_upgrade.rst

    - The upload the AOS base software binary link enables you to install from binary and metadata files, which might be helpful for updating isolated (dark-site) clusters not connected to the Internet.

 #. *Optional* To run the pre-upgrade installation checks only on the Controller VM where you are logged on without upgrading, click **Upgrade > Pre-upgrade**.
-These checks also run as part of the upgrade procedure.
+These checks will also run as part of the upgrade procedure, and is not required to run separately.

 #.
 Before executing upgrade, we recommend performing one of the following to illustrate that workloads will continue to run without interruption while the AOS upgrade proceeds.